kevin-zhan/DailyZhihu/README.md

 # daily_zhihu

-A zhihu daily new app wrote in Flutter just for trying MVVM in Flutter.
+A zhihu daily news app wrote in Flutter just for trying MVVM in Flutter.